dashpradeep99/docker-complete-tutorial/6-networking.md

 			# Use DOCKER_OPTS to modify the daemon startup options.
 			#DOCKER_OPTS="--dns 8.8.8.8 --dns 8.8.4.4"

-	Commenting this line out ensures the `daemon` uses the default settings.
+	Commenting this line out ensures the `daemon` uses default settings.
+If you had to comment this line out you will need to restart the docker daemon - `service docker restart`.

 * In your shell, unset the `DOCKER_HOST` variable:

 		$ unset DOCKER_HOST

 Throughout this lab, you may be required to substitute the IP of an instance.
 AWS only allows certain TCP ports on the private AWS network.
-Therefore, make sure you use the private network (10.X.X.X) when you substitute the IP of the instance.
+Therefore, make sure you use private IP addresses (10.X.X.X) when you substitute the IP of the instance.

 Finally, some of the actions in this lab require `sudo`.
 Where `sudo` is required, the lab so indicates.

 ## Task 1: Set up a key-value store

 An overlay network requires a key-value store.
-The store maintains information about the network state which includes discovery, networks, endpoints, ip-addresses, and more.
-Engine supports Consul, etcd, and ZooKeeper (Distributed store) key-value store stores.
+The store maintains information about the network state which includes discovery, networks, endpoints, IP Addresses, and more.
+The Docker Engine currently supports Consul, etcd, ZooKeeper (Distributed store), and BoltDB (Local store) key-value store stores.
 This example uses Consul.

-1. Log into `node-0`.
+1. SSH into `node-0`.

 2. Start the Consul container.